SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 ##### C
 woman: xX, man: XY

-For their child to be male, the man has to pass down his Y, leaving
+For their child to be male, the man has to pass down his Y, leaving options:

+xY, XY.

+50% chance of having hemopliliaj